based-jace/concurrency-parallelism-and-asyncio/blog.md

 For even better examples and explanations of threading in Python, here's [a video by Corey Schafer](https://www.youtube.com/watch?v=IEEhzQoKtQU) that goes more in-depth, including using the `concurrent.futures` library.

 Lastly, for a massive deep-dive into asyncio itself, here's [an article from Real Python](https://realpython.com/async-io-python/) completely dedicated to it.

+*Bonus*: One more library you might be interested in is called [Unsync](https://medium.com/@MattGosden/tutorial-using-pythons-unsync-library-to-make-an-asynchronous-trading-bot-9ee2ae881272), expecially if you want to easily convert your currently synchronous code into asynchronous code.
+To use it, you install the library with pip, import it with `from unsync import unsync`, then decorate whatever currently synchronous function with `@unsync` to make it asynchronous.
+To await it and get its return value (which you can do anywhere -- it doesn't have to be in an async/unsync function), just call `.result()` after the function call.

 ## Parallelism
 *What is it?*